Kingxukai/linux/Documentation/trace/histogram.rst

-  If you key a hist trigger on common_pid, in order for example to gather and display sorted totals for each process, you can use the special .execname modifier to display the executable names for the processes in the table rather than raw pids.
+  If you key a hist trigger on common_pid, in order for example to gather and display sorted totals for each process, you can use the special .execname modifier to display the woke executable names for the processes in the woke table rather than raw pids.
 The example below keeps a per-process sum of total bytes read::

     # echo 'hist:key=common_pid.execname:val=count:sort=count.descending' > \